Chapter 2 - Faculty and Academics

 - Awards, if appropriate, all continuing education units (CEUs).
 VPCS will have sole signature authority to award CEUs.

-- Develops, in conjunction with the vice president for business affairs, and consistent with institutional policy and the Rules and Regulations of The University of Texas System Board of Regents, compensation rates for instructors and fee schedules for program participants.
+- Develops, in conjunction with the vice president for business affairs, and consistent with institutional policy and the Rules and Regulations of the UT System Board of Regents, compensation rates for instructors and fee schedules for program participants.

 - Coordinates faculty participation in extended education offerings with the appropriate dean.